redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 Executes outstanding data migrations against the database.
 Compares the list of files in `api/prisma/dataMigrations` to the records in the `DataMigration` table in the database and executes any files not present.

-If an error occurs during script execution any remaining scripts and skipped and console output will let you know the error and how many subsequent scripts were skipped.
+If an error occurs during script execution, any remaining scripts are skipped and console output will let you know the error and how many subsequent scripts were skipped.

 ```terminal
 yarn rw dataMigrate up